 Chuck has written book chapters, journal articles, book reviews, white papers, briefing papers and speeches for mayors and governors and is hard at work on a book entitled, "Downtown Revitalization: Stories from the Frontlines."

 Chuck was recruited to work on staff for a major Boston-area development corporation as the first Director of Marketing and Communications.
 In that role, he united several regional economic development agencies in a common vision and managed a national advertising campaign.
-Chuck also represented the firm at the State House, at local City Council and Planning Board meetings, as well as with the State Congressional and Senate delegation.
+Chuck also represented the firm before the Governor, Mayor of Boston and at countless local City Council and Planning Board meetings.
+He worked closely with Congressional and Senate delegations in several states and twice was invited to the White House to talk about the impact of trade on downtowns in the Midwest.

-Chuck then struck out on his own with a Boston-based consulting firm called Economic Development Counsellors (EDC).
+Chuck struck out on his own with a Boston-based consulting firm called Economic Development Counsellors (EDC).
 EDC managed marketing programs for local economic development agencies and downtown revitalization programs.
-After selling an industrial targeting software package developed in-house, Chuck moved on to run a series of economic development agencies - always as the first President.
-His entrepreneurial skills, coupled with his deep understanding of local economic revitalization, made him the perfect candidate for those positions.
+After selling an industrial targeting software package developed in-house, Chuck moved on to run a series of economic development agencies – always as the first President.
+His entrepreneurial skills, coupled with his deep understanding of local economic revitalization, held him in good stead.

 In Quincy, Massachusetts he was the first President of the Quincy 2000 economic development agency and garnered national attention for a retail incubation program and for an innovative marketing effort.

 Chuck was recruited for a position in Hollywood, Florida, a beachfront community with a troubled political climate and an inconsistent economic past.
-Again as the first President, he threw himself into crafting a model economic development agency.
+Again, as the first President, he threw himself into crafting a model economic development agency.
 He created a resilient organization while navigating the waters inhabited by numerous competing political groups.
-Along with other progressive forces in the city, he began to implement development policies through the lens of Smart Growth, including: Historic Preservation, New Urbanism, Placemaking, and Waterfront Development.
+Along with other progressive forces in the city, he began to implement development policies through the lens of progressive urban planning, including: Historic Preservation, New Urbanism, Placemaking, Walkability Analysis, Sustainable Waterfront Development and developer linkage programs.
 His developer attraction program won several economic development awards, and he was responsible for over $8 million dollars in HUD Section 108 financing, something that later was responsible for a HUD Blue Ribbon award.
+His groundwork led to the revitalization of the Diplomat Hotel, a project that exceeded $500 million dollars.

 The Downtown Entrepreneurship Project (DEP) specializes in the attraction, cultivation and retention of entrepreneurs in downtowns and commercial districts.
 The DEP is rooted in the notion that our business districts are more sustainable and attractive when populated with independent businesses and not reliant upon Big Box retailers or international chains.
 In addition, the DEP consults on the creation of Retail Incubators for commercial district revitalization, as well as: Community Kitchens, Pop-Up Retailers, Food Truck Programming and other innovative approaches to sustaining the long-term growth of our Central Business Districts.

-In recent years, Chuck also started Downtown Charrrettes, a firm dedicated to providing creative and meaningful charrettes and community outreach programming to downtowns, commercial districts and underserved communities.
+In recent years, Chuck also started Downtown Charrettes, a firm dedicated to providing creative and meaningful charrettes and community outreach programming to downtowns, commercial districts and underserved communities.

 He also holds graduate certificates in Urban Design and Placemaking from the Bloustein School at Rutgers University and is a Certified Charrette Manager and Public Meeting Manager through the National Charrette Institute.

 Chuck has served on design teams for the American Institute for Architects (AIA) in several communities and on numerous Main Street Resource Teams in downtowns and commercial districts across the nation.
-He has taught economic development and promotion for the Florida Main Street program on several occasions.
-He taught in the Main Street Certification program for the National Trust for Historic Preservation.
+He has taught economic development and promotion for the Florida Main Street program on several occasions and he taught in the Main Street Certification program for the National Trust for Historic Preservation.

 He has been active in the American Planning Association, the National Main Street Center, The Congress for New Urbanism and CEOs for Cities.